Epsom Derby: History

 The starting point of the race was moved twice during the 19th century.
 The first move, suggested by Lord George Bentinck, was in 1848, and the second was in 1872.
 It was discovered in 1991 that the exact length of the race was one mile, four furlongs and 10 yards.

 Initially, the Derby was run on a Thursday in late May or early June, depending on when Easter occurred.
 In 1838 the race was moved to a Wednesday to fit in with the railways' timetables, but still followed the moveable feast of Easter.
+The North London Railway's Secretary, 14 April 1863, reported its arrangements for the conveyance of passengers for Epsom races on 16th & 17th.
 In the 20th century, the race was run mainly on a Wednesday in late May or early June until 1994, after which it was changed to a Saturday in early June.
 From 1915 to 1918 (during World War I), it was on a Tuesday, with the race's latest ever date being 31 July 1917.
 From 1942 to 1945 (during World War II), 1947 to 1950, and in 1953, the race was run on a Saturday.
 From 1969 to 1994, it was on the first Wednesday in June.
 From 2003 to at least 2022, it has been on the first Saturday in June, apart from a race on 4 July 2020 without spectators, owing to COVID-19.

 The Derby has been run at Epsom in all years except during the world wars; from 1915 to 1918 and from 1940 to 1945, the Derby was run at Newmarket as the 'New Derby'.

 With the race's close association with gambling, the most controversial running of the Epsom Derby took place in 1844.
 The winner, Running Rein, was disqualified on discovery that a four-year-old imposter, a horse by the name Maccabeus, had been substituted in his place as part of a betting coup.

 The Derby has inspired many similar events around the world.
 European variations include the Irish Derby, the Prix du Jockey Club (often known as the "French Derby"), Derby Italiano and the Deutsches Derby.
 Several races in the United States include the "Derby" name, including the oldest, the Kentucky Derby.
 Other national equivalents include the Australian Derby, the New Zealand Derby, the Japanese Derby and the Romanian Derby.

 In 1931, the Derby became the world's first outdoor sporting event to be televised.

 There is a maximum of 20 runners allowed in the race.

 Since 1993, the Derby has introduced the option of yearling entry.

+In 2025, The Jockey Club, who own and operate Epsom Downs Racecourse, announced a number of significant changes to the 2026 Betfred Derby Festival, both on and off the track.

+As part of a project to reinvigorate the world's most famous race, these enhancements included an increase to prize money, customer experience improvements and alterations to the race programme.